- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair, and acne.

 What types of tests will my daughter need to have?

-It is likely that your daughter's health care provider will ask her a lot of questions about her menstrual cycle and her general health and then do a complete physical examination.
+It’s likely that your daughter’s health care provider will ask her a lot of questions about her menstrual cycle and her general health and then do a complete physical examination.
 She most likely will need to have a blood test to check her hormone levels, blood sugar, and cholesterol.
-An ultrasound test to check her uterus and ovaries may also be ordered by her doctor.
+An ultrasound test to check her uterus and ovaries may also be ordered.

 Does PCOS mean that my daughter has cysts on her ovaries?

 The term “polycystic ovaries” means that there are many tiny cysts, or bumps, inside of her ovaries.
 Some young women with PCOS have these cysts; others only have a few.
 Even if your daughter has a lot of them, they are not harmful and do not need to be removed.

 Why does my daughter have acne and/or extra hair on her body?

 Acne and extra hair on the face and body can happen if your daughter’s body is making too much testosterone.
 All women make testosterone, but with PCOS, the ovaries make more testosterone than they are supposed to.
 Skin cells and hair follicles are extremely sensitive to the slight increases in testosterone found in young women with PCOS, which contributes to excess hair growth in areas such as the upper lip, chin, sideburn area, chest, and stomach.

 What causes the patches of dark skin that my daughter has?